leodevbro/gmail-mbox-stats/README.md

   <br />

   It will take probably 5-10-15 seconds to analyze 1000 mails,<br />
+  about 100 seconds for 10K mails,<br />
-  about 100 seconds for 10K mails and so on.<br />
+  about 1000 seconds (about 17 minutes) for 100K mails and so on.<br />

 - When it finishes, the terminal will log initial information like this: